Mycena lux-coeli

-Mycena lux-coeli—meaning "heavenly light mushrooms"—is a bioluminescent species of fungus in the family Mycenaceae.
-Mycena lux-coeli is a species of fungus in the family Mycenaceae.
-This mushroom emits a continuous green bioluminescent glow from its gills under humid forest conditions, produced by the oxidation of a trans-3-hydroxyhispidin substrate via a luciferase enzyme system.
+Mycena lux-coeli is a bioluminescent species of fungus in the family Mycenaceae.
 It was first discovered in 1954 on Hachijō-jima where it is widely found, and decades later was found on multiple islands in Japan.

-In the dark forests of Japan, this mushroom is also known as "sky lantern mushroom" and looks beautiful.

-Mycena emits light because luciferase reacts with luciferin to produce light.
-It's thought this change helps mushrooms attract bugs in their natural environment to help spread spores, while potentially scaring off predators.

 Hachijō-jima island is also home to the bioluminescent mushroom species, Mycena chlorophos.
 The local name for these mushrooms is hato-no-hi, literally "pigeon fire".